Words (F. R. David song)

-"Words" is a song by F. R. David, released as a single in 1982 from his debut album of the same name.
+"Words" is a song by F. R. David, released as a single in 1982 from his same-named debut album.
 The song was a huge European hit, peaking at number one in West Germany, Switzerland, Spain, Italy, Sweden, Austria, Denmark, Ireland, Belgium, and Norway.
-In early 1983, it peaked at number two on the UK Singles Chart, and it also went to number one in South Africa in late 1982, spending 25 weeks on the charts, eventually becoming the most successful hit on that country's year-end chart.
+In early 1983, it peaked at number two on the UK Singles Chart, and it also went to number one in South Africa in late 1982, spending 25.5 weeks on the charts, eventually becoming the most successful hit on that country's year-end chart.
 In Australia, the single peaked at number 12 and spent 41 weeks within the top 100 in two chart runs throughout 1983 and early 1984.

 In 2006, David released a French language duet version of the song with singer Winda Sylviana, entitled "Words, J'aime ces Mots," the pair also recorded an English duet version entitled "Words."

 The song is on the Call Me by Your Name soundtrack.